pyos/dg/README.md

 ### Requirements

-CPython 3.4 or any other Python VM with equivalent bytecode (i.e. PyPy, although it does not implement Python 3.4 yet.)
+CPython 3.4 or any other Python VM with equivalent bytecode (like PyPy3).

 ### Installation